-Bruising is caused by internal bleeding under the skin, and occurs when a person has injured themselves.
+Bruising is caused by internal bleeding under the skin that happens when a person has injured themselves.

-Some people are naturally more likely to bruise than others – for example, elderly people may bruise more easily because their skin is thinner and the tissue underneath is more fragile.
+Some people are naturally more likely to bruise than others.
+For example, older people may bruise easily because their skin is thinner and the tissue underneath is more fragile.